 During the period when the pregnancy confirmation news is being awaited, which may take approximately two weeks after the embryo transfer day, you should take care of certain factors.

+Consult Our specialists and get proper infertility treatment in Delhi.
 This article outlines the several steps and essential precautions to be taken after embryo transfer.

 Relax and follow the doctor’s prescription